< Back to Anderson, IN Family Lawyers page

 Indiana allows you and your spouse to be legally separated for up to one year, though practically speaking, you can live apart for as long as you like and remain married.
 After a year, the legal separation ends.
 You and your spouse need to decide whether or not to file for divorce.
 If you have not yet made this decision, or you have your reasons for remaining legally married, then it is up to both of you to determine how to manage your finances, child custody, and support.

-If you wish to obtain a legal separation from your spouse, contact a divorce attorney at GDS Law Group, LLP right away.
+If you wish to obtain a legal separation from your spouse, contact a Madison County divorce attorney at GDS Law Group, LLP right away.
+765-313-7092.

-Our attorneys have decades of experience handling all types of divorces: with limited or substantial assets, several or no children, and that are friendly or contentious.
+Our attorneys in Anderson, Indiana have decades of experience handling all types of divorces: with limited or substantial assets, several or no children, and that are friendly or contentious.
 We are prepared for your situation, whatever it is.
-Give us a call at (765) 313-7092 or use our online form to schedule a consultation.
+Give us a call at 765-313-7092 or use our online form to schedule a consultation.